The Creation of Geoffrey

 "Let's see it then."

 Althie closed her eyes seemed to transform before them.
 The habitual, cowering posture that was common in most house-elves disappeared.
 Her shoulders straightened, her chin lifted, her tiny, pointed nose thrust towards the ceiling.
 Her little hands clasped in front of her in the genteel pose of an aristocratic woman.
 She opened her eyes.

 "Now, Draco darling, what are you doing associating yourself with this half-blood riff-raff?
 How many times do I have to tell you!
 You have pure blood in those veins – Black blood.
 Do try to behave as if you care.
 And clean that robe, my dragon.
 You're really a disgrace!"

-There were a few moments of shocked silence and Harry gradually became aware that his mouth was hanging open in shock.
+There were a few moments of shocked silence and Harry gradually became aware that his mouth was hanging open.